mustafaalbazy/binit-v1/README.md

 ## What exactly this tool do ?
-when you start this tool, it will clean the followin
+When you start this tool, it will clean the following

-* clean domain logs in /usr/local/apache/domlogs/
+* Clean domain logs in /usr/local/apache/domlogs
-* clean Apache HTTPd logs in /usr/local/apache/logs/
+* Clean Apache HTTPd logs in /usr/local/apache/logs
-* delete any cpmove-*.tar.gz in /usr/local/apache/htdocs/ and /home/ and /home/cprestore
+* Delete any cpmove-*.tar.gz in /usr/local/apache/htdocs/ and /home/ and /home/cprestore
-* clean old and unused logs in /var/log/
+* Clean old and unused logs in /var/log
-* refresh eaccelerator chached files in /var/cache/eaccelerator
+* Refresh eaccelerator chached files in /var/cache/eaccelerator
-* clean /tmp and /var/spool/exim
+* Clean /tmp and /var/spool/exim
-* restart related services
+* Restart related services

 ## What license ?
 GNU GENERAL PUBLIC LICENSE v3